Lego: Video games

 Lego branched out into the video game market in 1997 by founding Lego Media International Limited, and Lego Island was released that year by Mindscape.
 After this Lego released titles such as Lego Creator and Lego Racers.

-After Lego closed down their publishing subsidiary, they moved on to a partnership with Traveller's Tales, and went on to make games like Lego Star Wars, Lego Indiana Jones, Lego Batman, and many more including the very well-received Lego Marvel Super Heroes game, featuring New York City as the overworld and including Marvel characters from the Avengers, the Fantastic Four, the X-Men, and more.
-More recently, Lego has created a game based on The Lego Movie, due to its popularity.
+After Lego closed down their publishing subsidiary, they moved on to a partnership with Traveller's Tales, and went on to make games based on licensed properties, like Lego Star Wars, Lego Indiana Jones, Lego Batman, and Lego Marvel Super Heroes.
+In 2014 Lego and TT Games released a video game based on The Lego Movie.

 Board games

 Lego Games launched in 2009, was a series of Lego-themed board games designed by Cephas Howard and Reiner Knizia in which the players usually build the playing board out of Lego bricks and then play with Lego-style players.
-Examples of the games include "Minotaurus", in which players roll dice to move characters within a brick-build labyrinth, "Creationary", in which players must build something which appears on a card, or "Ramses Pyramid", in which players collect gems and climb up a customisable pyramid.
+Examples of the games include "Minotaurus", in which players roll dice to move characters within a brick-build labyrinth, "Creationary", in which players must build something which appears on a card, or "Ramses Pyramid", in which players collect gems and climb up a customizable pyramid.
 Like many board games, the games use dice.
 In Lego Games, the dice are Lego, with Lego squares with symbols on Lego studs on the dice, surrounded by rubber.
 The games vary from simple to complex; some are similar to "traditional" board games, while others are completely different.